 "DEXMART" is an acronym and stands for "DEXterous and autonomous dual-arm/hand robotic manipulation with sMART sensory-motor skills: A bridge from natural to artificial cognition".
 DEXMART is a large-scale integrating project which is funded under the European Community's 7th Framework Programme.
-The project started on 1 February, 2008.
+The project started on the 1st of February, 2008.